eficode-academy/ca-project/README.md

 The first step is obvious.
 Put your code under version control and set up a task management system for your project.

-### GitHub Projects
+### Collaboration with GitHub Projects

+The rest of this README contains a lot of individual tasks to complete.
+Just as with any other project, you will want some way of managing which tasks you are currently working on and what is on you backlog.
+You could do this with sticky-notes on a wall, but we would recommend you use an actual online task management system instead - especially if you are working as a group.

-An easy way to create an agile task management setup for your project is to use GitHub issues together with their `projects` tab.
+An easy way to create an agile task management setup for your project is to use GitHub issues together with the GitHub Projects feature found on the `projects` tab.
 This allows you to have a full swim lane and track your tasks in a nice visual way that is completely integrated with GitHub.

 Go over to the `Projects` tab and create your project.

 ![Create project](/docs/images/create-project.png)

-### Task

-- Use your fork of the Git repository containing the code
-- Create issues in your repository
-  - See `github_issues.py` for the issues to create
-  - To run the Python script, **edit** `github_issues.py` to set `REPO_OWNER` and `USERNAME` with your own GitHub account name
-  - Then set an environment variable called `GITHUB_PASSWORD` e.g. `export GITHUB_PASSWORD=yourSuperSecretPassword`

-Python hints for the issues script:
-- Linux:
-  - `sudo apt-get install python-pip`
-  - `sudo pip install requests`
-- Mac:
-  - `sudo easy_install pip`
-  - `sudo pip install requests`

-Alternatively, you should already know how to run this in a Docker image :-)

-_From now on you should consider every step in a task as a story, also created in your GH repository.
-Remember to groom them together, breaking down the stories where it makes sense._
+_Consider every step in a task as a story, also created as an issue in your GH repository.
+Groom them together, breaking down the stories where it makes sense._

+It is good practice to always mention which issue you are working on in your commit messages.
+GitHub will actually use this information to link your issues and commits together in the UI, giving you valuable traceability information.

+The even cooler next step is to use GitHubs build in automation to automatically close issues when you commit the change.
+See [Closing issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).

+You can even move beyond this and look at (Automation for project boards)[https://help.github.com/en/articles/about-automation-for-project-boards].

+... and now on to the actual project work.

 ## Bat out of hell